Bruno Ribeiro: Playing career

 Bruno Miguel Fernandes Ribeiro was born in Setúbal, and progressed through the youth team ranks at local Primeira Divisão club Vitória Setúbal to make the first-team bench for the first time on 29 May 1994.
 A left-sided midfielder with a powerful shot, he also possessed a quick temper and was liable to pick up yellow and red cards.
 His first-team debut came on 29 September 1994, when he came on as a 66th-minute substitute for Paulo Gomes in a 3–0 defeat to Gil Vicente at the Estádio Adelino Ribeiro Novo.
 He scored his first goal for the club on 28 May 1995, in a 4–1 victory over União da Madeira, and ended the 1994–95 season with one goal in eleven appearances as the club suffered relegation.
 He then scored two goals in nine games as they won promotion at the first attempt in 1995–96.
 He played a further 21 top-flight matches in the 1996–97 campaign, where he was spotted by Leeds United manager George Graham, who had been scouting Jimmy Floyd Hasselbaink.
 Ribeiro also won five caps for the Portugal under-21 team.

 Ribeiro was sold to the English Premier League club Leeds United for a fee of £500,000 in July 1997, making him a Hasselbaink teammate, who also joined the club in the summer.
 He scored his first goal for Leeds in his second appearance, a 3–1 victory over Sheffield Wednesday at Hillsborough, and went on to score a total of four goals in 35 games in the 1997–98 season.
 However, he picked up an injury at the start of the 1998–99 season.
 He failed to win back his first-team place under new manager David O'Leary.
-He left Elland Road in October 1999, as he was sold on to First Division side Sheffield United for £500,000 in October 1999.
+He left Elland Road in October 1999, as he was sold to First Division side Sheffield United for £500,000 in October 1999.
 He made 22 appearances in the 1999–2000 season and eight appearances in the 2000–01 season, mostly as a substitute as he failed to secure a first-team spot at Bramall Lane.
 He returned to Portugal on loan at União de Leiria in January 2001.